In a world where men already hold a lot of power over other people, what does the term male empowerment really mean?

 In heterosexual relationships, this means that most tension-filled conversations end when the woman feels better.
 Men’s feelings are repressed or ignored.
 For gay men, it often means avoiding these conversations altogether, as each partner is trying to take care of their own feelings.

 3. You Are Inherently Better and Deserve More than Others

 While it might seem like this message would have positive consequences, it actually encourages a lack of empathy in men.
 This separates them from others and creates loneliness.

-4. You Should Want Sex and Be Able to Get It – No Matter What
+4. You Should Want Sex – and Are Entitled To It

 - High levels of alcohol consumption

 - Self deprecation, such as making jokes or negative comments about himself regularly

 - Self criticism, often manifested through constant apologizing or engaging in obsessive self-improvement campaigns